 A student may choose to disclose concerns about themselves or a friend to any member of staff so all staff need to know how to respond appropriately to disclosure.
 If a student chooses to disclose concerns about their own mental health or that of a friend to a member of staff, the member of staff's response should always be calm, supportive and non-judgemental.
 Staff should listen, rather than advise, and our first thought should be of the student's emotional and physical safety rather than exploring 'why?'

-All disclosures should be recorded in writing and held on the student's confidential file.
+All disclosures should be recorded on CPOMS.

 The written record should include:

 - Date

 - The name of the member of staff to whom the disclosure was made

 - Main points from the conversation

 - Agreed next steps.